-The school ensures that:
+The school must ensure that:

-- It holds the minimum personal data necessary to enable it to perform its function and does not hold it for longer than necessary for the purposes it was collected for. - The data held is accurate, up to date and inaccuracies are corrected as quickly as possible. - All personal data is fairly obtained in accordance with our "Privacy Notice" and lawfully processed in accordance with the Shilbottle Primary's conditions for processing procedures. - Personal and sensitive data relating to pupils or staff is not e-mailed as this is not secure. - Personal data including assessment data is transferred using secure file transfer. - Where information does need to be transferred between devices then encrypted memory sticks are used. - It has clear and understood arrangements for the security, storage and transfer of personal data - It is registered as a Data Controller for the purposes of the GDPR. - We are in the process of putting a Senior Information Risk Officer (SIRO) and Information Asset Owner (IAOs) in place. - Risk assessments are regularly carried out. - Data subjects have a right to access their data and there are clear procedures for this.

-- There are clear and understood policies and routines for the deletion and disposal of data. - There is a policy for reporting, logging, managing and recovering from information risk incidents. - There are clear Data Protection clauses in all contracts where personal data may be passed to third parties. - Only cloud storage that meets the requirements laid down by the Information Commissioner's office is used to store personal data. - The staff acceptable use policy clearly defines the data protection measures that staff should take and how data can be securely stored and deleted.
+- It will hold the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for. - Every effort will be made to ensure that data held is accurate, up to date and that inaccuracies are corrected without unnecessary delay. - All personal data will be fairly obtained in accordance with the "Privacy Notice" and lawfully processed in accordance with the "Conditions for Processing". - It has a Data Protection Policy - It is registered as a Data Controller for the purposes of the Data Protection Act (DPA) - Responsible persons are appointed / identified Senior Information Risk Officer (SIRO) and Information Asset Owners (IAOs) - Risk assessments are carried out - It has clear and understood arrangements for the security, storage and transfer of personal data - Data subjects have rights of access and there are clear procedures for this to be obtained - There are clear and understood policies and routines for the deletion and disposal of data - There is a policy for reporting, logging, managing and recovering from information risk incidents - There are clear Data Protection clauses in all contracts where personal data may be passed to third parties - There are clear policies about the use of cloud storage / cloud computing which ensure that such data storage meets the requirements laid down by the Information Commissioner's Office.

-Staff ensure that they
+Staff must ensure that they:

-- Take care to ensure safe keeping of personal data and minimise the risk or loss or misuse - Use personal data only on secure password protected computers and devices and log off at the end of every session - Transfer data using encryption and secure password protected devices
+- At all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using encryption and secure password protected devices.

-Where personal data is stored on removable media:
+When personal data is stored on any portable computer system, memory stick or any other removable media:

-- The data is encrypted and password protected - The device is password protected - The device has approved virus and malware checking software - The data is securely deleted from the device once finished with.
+- the data must be encrypted and password protected - the device must be password protected - the device must offer approved virus and malware checking software - the data must be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete